saastoolset/dbt-core-quickstart/README.md

 - Update `profiles.yml`
-Now we should create the `profiles.yml` file on the `jaffle_shop` directory.
+Now we should create the `profiles.yml` file on the `C:\Users\YourID\.dbt` directory.
 The file should look like this:

 ```YAML
 jaffle_shop: